This page acts as a guide to the various policies at CSULB that are related to a student’s initial, and continued

 Once grades are posted and SAP Standards can be monitored, the hold will be released for those deemed eligible.
 The hold will not be released for those deemed ineligible until such time as an appeal is approved.

 Due to the timing of grade submission for Spring and Summer terms, this will mean a delay in the release of funds past the beginning of the next term.
 As a result, students in one of the four statuses above during a spring term who are enrolled in summer will have summer financial aid held until at least mid-June.
 Students in one of the four statuses above during a summer term will have fall financial aid held until at least mid-September.

 Students in an Ineligible status may regain eligibility as follows:

-- For students not meeting the GPA and/or Pace standards, enroll without the benefit of financial aid assistance and complete coursework that improves your cumulative GPA and/or completion rate to bring them in full compliance with the SAP Standards or the approved academic plan
+- Students not meeting the GPA and/or Pace standards may enroll without the benefit of financial aid assistance and complete coursework that improves their cumulative GPA and/or completion rate (Pace) to bring them in full compliance with the SAP Standards

-- Submit a written appeal that is approved by the CSULB Office of Financial Aid and Scholarships
+- They may also submit a written appeal that is approved by the CSULB Office of Financial Aid and Scholarships